Where to Find the Best Pizza in Dallas — From Thin Crust to Detroit-Style and Everything in Between

 Round out your Louie’s pizza experience with a Caesar salad (they do not scrimp on the parm) and an ice-cold martini.

+This Miami-based pizza restaurant, known for its star-shaped pies, opened its first Texas location in Turtle Creek Village in 2022.
+Founded by chef Renato Viola in 2014, the Florida spot was franchised by Dallas’ John LaBarge (formerly of Corner Bakery Cafe).
+It’s a modern-casual space featuring specialty pizzas, calzones, salads, burrata, wine, and beer.
+Try the Coffee Paolo pizza — it sounds a bit crazy when you read that it has coffee, spicy salmi Calabrese, honey, and gorgonzola blue cheese, but trust me, it’s delicious.

-Opened in Oak Cliff’s TyPo building in 2021, this new pizza spot comes from Alex Ham.
-It also happens to be the home of one of our favorite dishes at new restaurants of last year: a banh mi pizza.
+Opened in Oak Cliff’s TyPo building in 2021, this pizza spot comes from Alex Ham.
+It also happens to be the home of one of our favorite dishes at new restaurants of 2021: a banh mi pizza.
 A 72-hour dough is baked with mozzarella, lemongrass sausage, sliced cucumber, and pickled carrot.
 It’s drizzled with house cilantro aioli.

-Other highlights of the menu include Pesto Cream, Jalapeño Pepperoni, and Sausage.
+Other highlights of the menu include Pesto Cream, Jalapeño Pepperoni, and Sausage & Friends.

 Partenope Ristorante